astronomer/astronomer-cosmos/docs/dbt/execution-modes.rst

 Local
 -----

+ from the same environment as Airflow  (optional: define the path to a dbt binary)

 Although ``local`` is the fastest way to run Cosmos operators, it also assumes that the DBT Python dependencies do not conflict with the Airflow worker dependencies - which is often not true, specially when running in some Cloud managed services.